-I. FEEL THE GRIP " Open your eyes"
+I. FEEL THE GRIP

+" Open your eyes"

 II.
-FEEL THE CLUBHEAD " Close your eyes "
+FEEL THE CLUBHEAD

+" Close your eyes"

-II.
-FEEL THE BALL " Open your ears "
+III.
+FEEL THE BALL

+" Open your ears"

 IV.
-FEEL THE ELEMENTS " Watch the ball "
+FEEL THE ELEMENTS

+" Watch the ball"

-All benefits derived from the sale of this book will be donated to the benefit of underprivileged children.
+Triangulaid will donate all benefits derived from the sale of this book to the "Golf as an Education" association.

 This new edition was managed and translated in to English by Dee Perryman.

-Lay out by Déclinaisons based on the original by François Maillé.

-Original illustrations by Yves Cotten and photographs by Patrick Guis.

-Special thanks to Mr Shiba at the Feucherolles Golf club.

-Printed in February 2016

-© Bill Owens

-In 24 hours I'd be on my way.
+Lay out by DECLINAISONS based on the original by François Maillé Original illustrations by Yves Cotten and photographs by Patrick Guis Thanks to Mr Shiba at the Feucherolles Golf club and extra special thanks to Sin May for her participation in the production of this book.
+Printed in February 2016 Original version printed in November 1997 © Bill Owens In 24 hours I'd be on my way.
 I'd heard so much about this new teaching concept that I knew I'd have to try it sooner or later.
 My friends, who'd already done the "clinic", had all improved their game.
 It's maddening to see the pleasure they take in playing now and although I'd tried to find out more about the "Triangle" by bribing them with drinks, none of them had told me anything.